CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Abstract

 \section{Abstract}

 Unsupervised contrastive learning for indoor-scene point clouds has achieved great successes.
 However, unsupervised representation learning on outdoor-scene point clouds remains challenging because previous methods need to reconstruct the whole scene and capture partial views for the contrastive objective.
 This is infeasible in outdoor scenes with moving objects, obstacles, and sensors.
 In this paper, we propose \methodshorthand, namely \textbf{Co}operative \textbf{Co}ntrastive Learning and \textbf{Co}ntextual Shape Prediction, to learn 3D representation for outdoor-scene point clouds in an unsupervised manner. \methodshorthand \ has several merits compared to existing methods.
 (1) It utilizes LiDAR point clouds from vehicle-side and infrastructure-side to build views that differ enough but meanwhile maintain common semantic information for contrastive learning, which are more appropriate than views built by previous methods.
-(2) Alongside the contrastive objective, contextual shape prediction is proposed as pre-training goal and brings more task-relevant information for unsupervised 3D point cloud representation learning, which are beneficial when transferring the learned representation to downstream detection tasks.
-(3) As compared to previous methods, representation learned by \methodshorthand \ is able to be transferred to different outdoor scene dataset collected by different type of LiDAR sensors.
-(4) \methodshorthand\ improves current state-of-the-art methods on both \textit{Once} and \textit{KITTI} datasets by up to 2.58 mAP.
-Codes and models will be released.
+(2) Alongside the contrastive objective, we propose contextual shape prediction to bring more task-relevant information for unsupervised 3D point cloud representation learning and we also provide a theoretical analysis for this pre-training goal.
+(3) As compared to previous methods, representation learned by \methodshorthand \ is able to be transferred to different outdoor scene datasets collected by different type of LiDAR sensors.
+(4) \methodshorthand\ improves current state-of-the-art methods on both \textit{Once}, \textit{KITTI} and \textit{NuScenes} datasets by up to 2.58 mAP in 3D object detection task and 3.54 mIoU in LiDAR semantic segmentation task.
+Codes and models will be released \href{https://github.com/Runjian-Chen/CO3}{here}.
 We believe \methodshorthand\ will facilitate understanding LiDAR point clouds in outdoor scene.